SolidOS/solidos/CONTRIBUTING.md

 ### Writing code

+Probably one of the most important questions of these days is: how to use AI?
+We have written up an [AI guideline](./documentation/guidelines/AI_guidelines.md) for it - make sure to read it first.

 We keep track of stuff to do in Git issues of each repo.
 An [overview](https://github.com/orgs/SolidOS/projects/2/views/2) is available on the project board.

 Writing tests as a way to understand the code is always a good idea.
 Tests, in each repo, should be found in the `test` folder.
 One can start from there or add new tests.